Christ-Mind-Teachings/cmi-www/_acq/welcome.md

   Welcome to the Library of Christ Mind Teachings.
 </h2>

 The library is a collection of authoritative channeled insight and inspiration that offers a perspective on the individual and collective challenges of our lives and world that is not commonly taught.
-For many, this new perspective is immediately grasped as the only real solution to the problems of the world, from little anoyances to major conflict and from those of a personal nature to those that have global effect.
+For many, this new perspective is immediately grasped as the only real solution to the problems of the world, from little annoyances to major conflict and from those of a personal nature to those that have global effect.

 The books in the library express a similar message but each source presents it in a different way and often using somewhat different language.
 The content is the same, just the form differs.
 The variety of forms of teachings support a deeper understanding of the material.

-The library is orgainzed by teaching or *source* and each source contains one or more *books*.
-The [home page](https://www.christmind.info) displays an image that represents each source and a *Get Acquainted* guide.
+The library is organized by teaching or *source* and each source contains one or more *books*.
+The [home page](/) displays an image that represents each source and a *Get Acquainted* guide.

 Since this is a new version of the Library the original edition is still available and represented by the first image on the page.